Han (Warring States): Culture and society

 Before the state of Qin unified China in 221 BC, each region had their own unique customs and culture, although they were all dominated by an upper class that shared a largely common culture.
 In the Yu Gong (Tribute of Yu), a section of the Book of Documents which was most likely composed in the 4th century BC, the author describes a China that is divided into nine regions, each with its own distinctive peoples and products.
 The core theme of this section is that these nine regions are unified into one state by the travels of the eponymous sage-emperor, Yu the Great, and by sending each region's unique goods to the capital as tribute.
 Other texts also discussed these regional variations in culture and physical environments.

 One of these texts was Wuzi (The Book of Master Wu) which was a Warring States military treatise written in response to a query by Marquis Wu of Wei on how to cope with the other states.
 Wu Qi, the author of the work, declared that the government and nature of the people were linked to the physical environment and territory they live in.
+Of Han, he said:

+The two states of Han and Zhao train their troops rigorously but have difficulty in applying their skills to the battlefield.